io-gui/io/docs/tsdoc/classes/Property.md

 # Class: Property

 Property configuration object.
-It is initialized from corresponding `PropertyDefinition` in `ProtoChain`.
+It is initialized from corresponding `ProtoProperty` in `ProtoChain`.

 ## Constructors